 Students are responsible for the proper care of all books, supplies, equipment, and furniture provided by the school.
-Students who do damage to supplies, equipment, furniture, or the buildings will be referred to the PDP.
+Students who do damage to supplies, equipment, furniture, or the buildings will be suspended from school for period of time, and/or be required to pay for all damages done, and/or be referred to the appropriate law enforcement agency for prosecution.